Frankston North: Population and housing

+The median age of the population is 39.
+Households have a median monthly housing loan repayment of $1,180 and On average, each household consists of 2.4 people.
+The median weekly rent is $225.
+The median weekly individual income is $382, compared to a median weekly family income of $889 and a median weekly household income of $760.

 Pines Flora and Fauna Reserve

 The Pines Flora and Fauna Reserve is a 108 hectare reserve which contains a significant remnant of bushland from the Mornington Peninsula.
 Access is via walking tracks on Tamarisk Drive, Excelsior Drive and Warrawee Circuit.

 The reserve is considered ideal for recreation activities such as nature study, photography and walking.
 Trig Point contains expansive views of the reserve, Port Phillip Bay and the Dandenong Ranges.
 A network of tracks allows visitors to walk to most features of the reserve.

 Very little is known of Aboriginal activity in the area other than the use of the springs as a source of fresh water by the Bunurong people.
 A proposal in the 1970s to sandmine the remaining bushland met with community uproar and the Eureka Flag was raised on Trig Point (the site from which the Frankston area was originally surveyed) and the area claimed for the people of Frankston.

 The reserve is a very important habitat for native fauna, particularly small mammals, reptiles and amphibians.
 Southern brown bandicoots, swamp wallabies, echidnas, and brushtail and ringtail possums are present but are often hard to find as they are not all active during the day.
 The reserve is also a potential habitat for the endangered New Holland mouse.

 Over 100 bird species have been recorded including honeyeaters, waterbirds, birds of prey and parrots.
 A number of significant species have been recorded including the painted button quail, brush bronzewing, Latham's snipe and swift parrot.

 Much of the vegetation of the reserve is remnant heathland with silver-leaf stringybark and black sheoak.
 It is still in a reasonable natural condition and contains many species of plants now rare on the Mornington Peninsula.
 Native orchids are a highlight of the many wildflowers that mainly bloom in spring.
 Rabbit ears orchid, dwarf greenhood orchid and the not so common common spider orchid (Dendrobium tetragonum) are some of the orchids to be found among the 170 or more plant species recorded.

+In January 2018, the Carrum Downs Bushfire broke out in the Carrum Downs side of the reserve.